-I’ve meal planned weekly and ordered our food shop online for several years now, and honestly, if you don’t already do this it’s a game-changer (as my pal Alison found out this past year!).
-At the beginning of January though, I meal plan for the whole month ahead, and it means I save SO much time when I want to crack on with other stuff in January.
+I’ve meal planned weekly and ordered our food shop online for several years now, and honestly, if you don’t already do this it’s a game-changer and saves so much money.
+When it comes to our Tesco shop and getting organised in January, I roughly meal plan for the whole month ahead, and it means I save SO much time when I want to crack on with other stuff in January.
 I find it works well for this month, as it’s usually a quiet one for us socially, but if we do decide to do something or a plan crops up before one the planned weeks, I scrap the order for whatever is on the menu that day, no biggie.

 Fill out your calendars

-I have a family planner that lives on the wall in our kitchen (I’m still yet to find one that fills all of my requirements like The Gruffalo one does- yes, I am THAT cool), and I buy the following year’s one in October so I have plenty of time to fill it in, and transfer birthday, anniversary info over that I might otherwise forget.
+I have a family planner that lives on the pin board in our utility room, and I buy the following year’s one in October so I have plenty of time to fill it in, and transfer birthday, anniversary info over that I might otherwise forget.